Particular/ServiceControl/docs/testing-scenarios.md

 ## Chaos testing

 Try to break ServiceControl instances by gracefully (CTRL+C) and ungracefully (kill) processes to validate if both storage and logic behavior correctly.
-This type of testing is very difficult to
+This type of testing is very difficult to automate.

 - [ ] Ingestion, have the smoketest tool or the load generator generator create a large number of messsages:
   - [ ] Gracefully stop (CTRL+C) processes